Licnex/redemption/Readme.md

 ![Line Follower Robot](pics/FinalProject.png)
-An Advanced PID LFR, that can dance if you want it too.
+An Advanced PID LFR, that can dance if you want it too. ps; this is what the project should look like, I haven't really made it yet.
 <!-- TABLE OF CONTENTS -->
 <details>
   <summary>Table of Contents</summary>